C-STEM Center

-C-STEM (Center for Integrated Computing and STEM Education) is a UC Approved Educational Preparation Program for Undergraduate Admission for all UC campuses, meaning that participation in the C-STEM program is recognized in the UC admissions process as achievements that have explicitly prepared students for college and career.
-C-STEM has University of California A-G Program Status.
-High schools can easily add the A-G approved rigorous C-STEM curriculum to their own school’s A-G course lists to satisfy the UC/CSU admission requirements.
+C-STEM (Center for Integrated Computing and STEM Education) is a UC-approved educational preparation program for undergraduate admission for UC campuses to prepare students for college and career.
+C-STEM has University of California A-G Program status.
+High schools can add the A-G approved C-STEM curriculum to their own school’s A-G course lists for the UC/CSU admission requirements.

-The C-STEM center is located on the University of California – Davis campus.
+The C-STEM center is located on the University of California, Davis, campus.
 The Center aims to transform computing, science, technology, engineering, and mathematics (C-STEM) education in both formal and informal K-14 programs through integrated learning, guided by two key objectives: